Worklytics/psoxy/docs/terraform-cloud.md

 ## Getting Started

+After authenticating your terraform CLI to Terraform Cloud/enterprise, you'll need to:

   1. Create a Project in Terraform Cloud; and a workspace within the project.
-  2. Clone our repo and run the `.init` script to initialize your `terraform.tfvars`.
+  2. Clone one of our example repos and run the `./init` script to initialize your `terraform.tfvars`.
+This will also put a bunch of useful tooling on your machine.
   3. Change the terraform backend `main.tf` to point to your Terraform Cloud rather than be local
       - remove `backend` block from `main.tf`
       - add a `cloud` block within the `terraform` block in `main.tf` (obtain content from your Terraform Cloud)